joachim-brechtel/aws-forge-templates-test/templates/cdn/README.md

 > **IMPORTANT:** Your Atlassian deployment doesn't have to be hosted on AWS in order to use this template's CloudFront stack.

-### CDN for private deployments
+### CDN for private deployments <a id="cdnprivate"/>

 The [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) template deploys a CloudFront CDN for Atlassian deployments that are **hosted on AWS but not accessible publicly**.
 These are Jira or Confluence sites whose `Service URL`s are only accessible within private networks.

-The [AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) template requires the following parameters to do access your private deployment:
+[AtlassianCDNInternal.template.yaml](AtlassianCDNInternal.template.yaml) requires the following parameters to do access your private deployment:

 - `Service URL`: your deployments base URL.
 - `EC2 instance serving assets`: any of the application nodes that the CDN can take assets from.